weliveindetail/blog/_posts/2025-09-30-tpde-in-llvm-orc.md

 Program returned: 123
 ```

-We can already see a 4x speedup with TPDE compared to built-in LLVM codegen for 100 repetitions with a large self-contained module that was generated with [csmith](https://github.com/csmith-project/csmith){:target="_blank"}:
+We can see an impressive 20x speedup with TPDE compared to built-in LLVM codegen for 100 repetitions with a large self-contained module that was generated with [csmith](https://github.com/csmith-project/csmith){:target="_blank"}:
 ```
 > ./build/tpde-orc --par 1 tpde-orc/03-csmith-tpde.ll
 ...
-Compile-time was: 2200 ms
+Compile-time was: 329 ms

 > ./build/tpde-orc --par 1 tpde-orc/03-csmith-tpde.ll --llvm
 ...
-Compile-time was: 8820 ms
+Compile-time was: 6796 ms
 ```

 ### LLJITBuilder has a Catch

 While `LLJITBuilder` is convenient, it comes with a minor trade-off.
 The interface incorporates standard LLVM components [including `TargetRegistry`](https://github.com/llvm/llvm-project/blob/release/20.x/llvm/lib/ExecutionEngine/Orc/JITTargetMachineBuilder.cpp#L42){:target="_blank"}, which is perfectly reasonable for most use cases.
 However, this creates a dependency we might not want: the built-in LLVM target backend must be initialized first via `InitializeNativeTarget()`.
 This means we still need to ship the LLVM backend, even though TPDE could theoretically replace it entirely.

 If you want to avoid this dependency, you'll need to set up your ORC JIT manually.
-For inspiration on this approach, check out [how the `tpde-lli` tool implements it](https://github.com/tpde2/tpde/blob/master/tpde-llvm/tools/tpde-lli.cpp){:target="_blank"}.
+For inspiration on this approach, check out [how the `tpde-lli` tool implements it](https://github.com/tpde2/tpde/blob/c2bf98b592a8/tpde-llvm/tools/tpde-lli.cpp#L134-L160){:target="_blank"}.
 Before diving into that rabbit hole though, let's explore another important aspect!

 ### Implementing a LLVM Fallback